After Dental Extraction

 To minimize further bleeding, remain calm, sit upright, and avoid exercise or physical activity.
 If bleeding does not subside, please call the office for further instructions.

-Swelling is normally expected after tooth/multiple teeth removal and is usually proportional to the degree of difficulty of the surgery.
+Swelling is normally expected after a dental extraction and is usually proportional to the degree of difficulty of the surgery.
 Swelling around the mouth, cheeks, eyes, and sides of the face is not uncommon.
 This is a normal reaction by the body to the surgery and will help with healing.
 Most swelling will not become apparent until the second post-operative day.
 This will often not reach its maximum peak until the third post-operative day.

 Swelling can be controlled by the immediate and extended use of ice packs.
 Ice packs or baggies filled with ice chips, should be applied to the sides of the face overlying the surgical sites.
 The ice packs should be utilized on a 30-minutes on / 30-minutes off schedule.
 These are very helpful for 48-72 hours.
 Ice is extremely helpful in managing swelling and pain control during this time frame.